hollielu/gitmap/README.md

-# GitMap

 <p align="center">
   <img src="./client/components/assets/logo.png" alt="GitMap logo"/>
 </p>

+---

 GitMap plots the locations of contributors to any open source repository on a map so you can see all the people that came together to make amazing things happen.

-This project was created for a student hackathon at Fullstack Academy in Chicago.
+This project was created for a student hackathon at [Fullstack Academy](https://www.fullstackacademy.com/) in Chicago.
 I had four days to put together a Stackathon project.
 It was an opportunity to explore new, lesser-known technologies in more casual environment.
-I choose to use React, Express, Mapbox, Semantic-UI and the Github API to create my project.
+I choose to use [React](https://github.com/facebook/react), [Express](https://github.com/expressjs/express), [Mapbox](https://github.com/alex3165/react-mapbox-gl), [Semantic-UI](https://github.com/Semantic-Org/Semantic-UI-React) and the [Github API](https://developer.github.com/v3/) to create my project.
 When you enter the name of a GitHub repository and its owner, a world map is generated with the location of its contributors.
 I also created some simple data visualizations using a pie chart and a tag cloud to display information about the repository.

 My project won the Fullstack Hackathon People's Choice award. 🎉